aigarsdz/runoff/README.md

     # save the files in a specific directory
     runoff all skype_username -t ~/skype_backup

-    # export database that is'n located in the default path
+    # export database that isn't located in the default path
     runoff all -f ~/main.db -t ~/skype_backup

 To export specific chats.